 The Aura is a cylindrical-style lens with a magnetic interchange system.
 The goggle frames are equipped with eight high-strength magnets that let the lenses snap into place.
 The Aura goggles have a VLT of 14%, 100% UV protection, and an anti-scratch coating.
 They come with a spare low-light yellow-tint lens, a case, and a microfiber pouch.

 For high-quality goggles on a budget, it doesn’t get better than Blenders.
-I loved testing these goggles on brighter days.
+Our editor loved testing these goggles on brighter days.
 The cylindrical Aura style is a great fit for those with small- to medium-framed faces.
 The magnetic lens system also seemed to work well.
-I had no issues exchanging lenses, even one-handed.
+She had no issues exchanging lenses, even one-handed.

-The goggles perform really well in sunnier conditions, have great contrast, and I love the fit.
+The goggles perform really well in sunnier conditions, have great contrast, and she loved the fit.
 And, given mask-wearing is the new standard at ski resorts, it’s worth noting they don’t fog up.
 (The goggle frame has three layers of hypoallergenic foam.)

 And I’ll repeat: They’re under $100.
 Need another reason to buy?
 They look damn good if I do say so myself.